myNBGcode/Studio_Template_NetCore2/README.md

 # Welcome to NBG Developer Studio!

-Read the following instructions in order start working frictionlessly in SourceLair:
+Read the following instructions in order start working frictionlessly in NBG Developer Studio:

 1. Customize your editor by clicking on the gear icon at the top right corner of the editor ->